I saw this video on Facebook Wednesday.

 So.
 This story really has no conclusion.
 I began wearing wigs as a crutch because a.)
 I didn’t feel like maintaining my natural hair and b.) they gave me confidence, especially around men.
 I felt like I could be any person I wanted to be with the choice of a different wig style.
 Wrong, I was still me all along.

 As I’ve mentioned in earlier blogs, I’ve learned to rely on my natural beauty and let the rest take its course.
-But importantly, I haven’t laughed at anyone whose had to live down a public embarrassment.
+But importantly, I haven’t laughed at anyone who’s had to live down a public embarrassment.
 Up until this point, it was fair game.
 I found humor at the expense of others.
 I learned this day that karma is an equal opportunity hater.

 In closing, don’t be like me.
 Pin your wigs down..securely.